Kreller99/fall2020/docs/_sources/exam.rst.txt

 * Generators, Decorators & Context Managers
 * Python modules and the python development environment.

-You can get inspiration about what to talk about within each topic in your presentation [here](notebooks/exam_topics_inspiration.md).
+You can get inspiration about what to talk about within each topic in your presentation `here <notebooks/exam_synopsis_template.md>`_.

 -----------
 Exam advice